Integrating the Android SDK

 Important

-• Calling the COPPA API must be performed after a successful initialization of the DT SDK
+• Execute the COPPA API after successfully initializing the DT SDK.

-• You must pass the COPPA state after every successful init of the SDK
+• Pass the COPPA state after every successful init of the SDK.

 Use the following API to confirm that the target audience of the application applies to COPPA: